Academic grading in Finland: Higher education

 As a rule of thumb, passing an examination requires obtaining 50% of the maximum points in the examination.
 There is almost no grade inflation in Finland and students' grade averages of over 4.0 are rare.
 In fact, it is not uncommon for an examination to be failed—or passed with grade 1—by most students.

 Before Autumn 2005, grades from 0–3 were in use (0 = failed, 3 = very good/excellent) and can be seen in older certificates.
 Some courses have also been graded on a conditional system of either pass or fail.

 Master's theses are typically graded with either the above scale, or by the Latin system used in high school matriculation exams, see above.
+In the grading of Master Theses, there is also non sine laude (N) between lubenter (B) and cum laude (C).
+In the 19th century, grade admittitur "admitted" was used as the lowest passing grade, below approbatur.
 Contrary to the upper secondary school however, the grade laudatur is typically used very rarely (significantly less than 5% of theses).
 Indeed, laudatur is often reserved for exceptional students and it is typically awarded for a thesis only once in 5 to 10 years.
 In practice, eximia is often considered as the best grade available and it best corresponds to a grade of 5 in the 0–5 scale.
+Some universities (e.g. University of Turku or University of Helsinki) have switched to grading Master's Theses using the 1–5 grading scale (see below).

 Doctoral theses are usually evaluated by pass or fail, although some universities use the Latin system, or the scale from 0 to 5.
 Some universities award a grade of "pass with distinction" (kiittäen hyväksytty) for the top 10–15% of theses awarded.